tomusdrw/JIPs/JIP-6.md

 ### Host actions

-Each host action is a dedicated line immediately after the header.
+Each host action is a dedicated line after the `ecalli` line.
 There are four action types, emitted in the following order:

 1. **Memory reads** - ordered by increasing address